Masculinities and Crime: James W. Messerschmidt

 The group made headlines in the UK in early November by climbing motorway gantries and stopping traffic for hours on end around the M25 and other places – if people enter gantries the police are legally obliged to remove them for their own safety, which requires traffic to be stopped.

-The video below gives you an insight into the rational behind these tactics from the words of one of the activists
+The video here gives you an insight into the rationale behind these tactics from the words of one of the activists.

 Just Stop Oil also made headline news back in October 2022 when activists threw soup over Van Gogh’s sunflowers.